lolrepeatlol/tiktok-container/README.md

 Good news!
 Containers aren’t just for TikTok.
 You can use Containers to prevent websites from linking your identities across the Web by installing [Firefox Multi-Account Containers](https://addons.mozilla.org/firefox/addon/multi-account-containers/).

-To learn more about how Mult-Account Containers work, see Mozilla's support page at [Firefox Multi-Account Containers](https://addons.mozilla.org/firefox/addon/multi-account-containers/).
+To learn more about how Multi-Account Containers work, see Mozilla's support page at [Firefox Multi-Account Containers](https://addons.mozilla.org/firefox/addon/multi-account-containers/).